Fonthill Abbey: Construction

-Construction of the abbey began in earnest 1796 on Beckford's estate of Fonthill Gifford near Hindon in southern Wiltshire.
+Construction of the abbey began in earnest in 1796 on Beckford's estate of Fonthill Gifford near Hindon in southern Wiltshire.
 He hired James Wyatt, one of the most popular and successful architects of the late 18th-century, to lead the works.
 Wyatt was often accused of spending a good deal of his time on women and drink.
-Consequently, he also angered many of his clients—including Beckford—because of his all too common absences from client meetings, for a general disregard for supervising the construction works he was in charge of, and for not delivering the promised results in time, with clients accusing him — in certain instances — of years of delay.
+Consequently, he also angered many of his clients—including Beckford—because of his all too common absences from client meetings, for a general disregard for supervising the construction works he was in charge of, and for not delivering the promised results in time, with clients accusing him—in certain instances—of years of delay.

 Although suffering from a relationship which was at times strained, Beckford and Wyatt engaged in the construction of the abbey.
 It is clear, however, that Beckford, due to Wyatt's constant absences from the site, and because of the intense personal interest he had in the enterprise, often took on the roles of construction site supervisor, general organiser, and patron, as well as client.
 Indeed, his biographers and his correspondence indicate that, during Wyatt's prolonged absences, he took it upon himself to direct the construction of the Abbey, as well as leading the landscaping efforts on his estate.

 Furthermore, the evidence suggests that not only was he happy to undertake all of those duties but, as Brockman suggests, must even have lived some of the brightest moments of his adult life managing the gigantic efforts at Fonthill.
 This is not to say that Wyatt's role in the construction was by any means less than Beckford's.
 Wyatt had not only designed the building (based on Beckford's ideas), but was ultimately a master at combining the different volumes and scales.
 By combining different architectural styles and elements, Wyatt achieved a faux effect of layered historical development in the building.

 Glass painter Francis Eginton did much work in the building, including thirty-two figures of kings, knights, etc., and many windows, for which Beckford paid him £12,000.
+Additional windows were provided by Eginton's son and successor in business, William Raphael Eginton, and installed before 1816.

 Beckford's 500 labourers worked in day and night shifts.
-To speed things up, he bribed 450 more from the building of the new royal apartments at Windsor Castle by increasing an ale ration.
+To speed the work, he out-bid (some would say bribed) 450 more from the building of the new royal apartments at Windsor Castle by increasing an ale ration.
 He also commandeered all the local wagons for transportation of building materials.
 To compensate, Beckford delivered free coal and blankets to the poor in cold weather.

 The first part to be built was the tower, which reached about 90 m before it collapsed.
 The new tower was finished six years later, again 90 metres tall.
 It collapsed as well.
 Beckford immediately started to build another one, this time with stone, and this work was finished in seven years.